-- 1. Section 2.3.3.3, "Asynchronous processing".
+- 1. Section 1.6, "Compatibility with Java Servlet Specification Version 2.5".
+Remove subsection 1.6.1 "Listener ordering". - 2.
+Section 2.3.3.3, "Asynchronous processing".
 And javadoc of AsyncContext. - a.
 Clarified the behavior of AsyncListener.onStartAsync. - b.
 Fixed errors and comments in Code Examples. - c.
-Clarified the behavior of AsyncContext.getRequest and AsyncContext.getResponse after the asynchronous request is completed or dispatched. - Added Section 2.3.3.5, "Upgrade Processing", and new classes ProtocolHandler and WebConnection. - 3.
+Clarified the behavior of AsyncContext.getRequest and AsyncContext.getResponse after the asynchronous request is completed or dispatched. - d.
+Clarified the behavior of AsyncListener when there is an error. - Added Section 2.3.3.5, "Upgrade Processing", and new classes ProtocolHandler and WebConnection. - 4.
 Section 3.2, "File upload".
-Clarified when multi-part/form-data are processed. - 4.
-Added Asynchronous IO in Section 3.7, "Non Blocking IO" and Section 5.7, "Lifetime of the Response Object". - Section 5.1, "Buffering".
-And javadoc of ServletResponse.
-Clarified the behavior of ServletResponse.reset. - Section 6.2.1, "Filter Lifecycle" (4).
-Required filters and servlet processing in the same thread. - 7.
-Section 9.4, "The Forward Method".
-Clarified the behavior of the response when the request is put in asynchronous mode.
+Clarified when multi-part/form-data are processed. - 5.
+Added Asynchronous IO in Section 3.7, "Non Blocking IO" and Section 5.7, "Lifetime of the Response Object". - 6.
+Added httpSessionIdListener to the list listeners in Section 4.4.3.1, "void addListener(String className)", Section 4.4.3.2, "<T extends EventListener> void addListener(T t)", Section 4.4.3.3, "void addListener(Class <? extends